 Clifford Whitworth Library

 The Library is home to more than books; it also hosts great spaces that you can use to study, relax and complete group work.
 The foyer of the Library has plenty of seating and there are sofas located throughout the building.
-There’s also the new Wellness Room – a chilled-out space for you to get away from things.
-If you need to heat up your lunch you can use the little kitchenette.
+There’s also the Refreshment Room – a social space with a kitchenette for you to heat up your food.
+Find a full list of spaces in the Library on our website.

 If you spend a lot of time on the MediaCity campus don’t forget we have loads of booths and sofas on all the floors, the study space under the stairs on the first floor and the hangout area on the third floor outside room D3013/1 (3.10).
 If you’ve got some leftovers that need reheating, there’s a kitchenette on the second floor behind the kit store.